Stephen Gageler: Solicitor-General

 Gageler was appointed the Solicitor-General of Australia on 1 September 2008, based in Canberra, Australian Capital Territory.
 This position is the second law officer of the Commonwealth, advising the Government and appearing as counsel in significant cases.

 Gageler defended the Commonwealth unsuccessfully in the Malaysian solution challenge and successfully in the tobacco plain packaging cases in 2012.

 High Court of Australia

 Gageler's appointment as a Justice of the High Court of Australia was announced on 21 August 2012 by the Attorney-General of Australia, Nicola Roxon, for whom Gageler had worked as Solicitor-General of Australia since 2008.
 Roxon announced that Gageler would replace Justice William Gummow on his retirement in October 2012.

 Gageler is the second solicitor-general to be appointed to the High Court, after Anthony Mason's appointment in 1972, and the first to be appointed directly to the court with no prior judicial experience – Mason had previously served on the Supreme Court of New South Wales.

-On 22 August 2023 the Federal Government announced that Gageler would succeed Susan Kiefel as Chief Justice of the High Court upon her retirement at the end of the year.
+On 22 August 2023 the Federal Government announced that Gageler would succeed Susan Kiefel as the 14th Chief Justice of the High Court upon her retirement at the end of the year.